 Administrative organization, staff, and policies of the Los Angeles Community College District

 Capabilities of computer applications, systems, and hardware used in human resource management

 Plan, organize, and direct assigned activities of an employee and labor relations unit

 Effectively present and argue management's position in negotiations and arbitrations

 Express difficult situations and concepts effectively in oral and written presentations

-Interpret, apply, and explain applicable laws, policies, and precedents to employee relations problems
+Interpret, apply, and explain applicable laws, policies, and precedents to employee and labor relations problems

 Work independently on complex assignments